Archibald Alexander Gordon: Belgians King's Messenger

-During the Royal visit to England, Major Gordon was performing his daily duties in a room of Buckingham Palace and was accompanied by the Belgian Colonel Auguste Tilkens and Prince Charles.
+During the royal visit to England, Major Gordon was performing his daily duties in a room of Buckingham Palace and was accompanied by the Belgian Colonel Auguste Tilkens and Prince Charles, Count of Flanders.
 The Belgian Prince, seated at the window table, was making drawings and sketches.
 After a while, Major Gordon came to check on him and witnessed that the Prince had used a wax stick to press the British crest onto paper.
-Unfortunately, Prince Charles had not used any protection beneath the paper, causing the wax melting into the leather and thus ruining the tabletop.
+Prince Charles had not used any protection beneath the paper, causing the wax melting into the leather and thus ruining the tabletop.
 Colonel Tilkens spoke angrily to the Prince and added that the King had to be informed.
 Afterwards a suitable punishment was conducted and Major Gordon went to see the curator of Buckingham Palace to explain matters, but the kind man replied, "well, boys must be boys".

-While in England, King Albert I of Belgium wished to visit Scotland and see the Grand Fleet.
+While in England, King Albert wished to visit Scotland and see the Grand Fleet.
 While boarding the train from Victoria Station to Edinburgh, Lord Athlone and Sir Charles Cust accompanied the Belgian suite.
 Major Gordon received the message on the train that the King asked for his guidance through Edinburgh.
 While visiting Edinburgh Castle, a Scottish officer, conducting a drill, recognised King Albert and called the battalion in formation.
 King Albert was pleased and learned that the officer had just returned from the trenches at Ypres.
 Afterwards, King Albert said to Major Gordon: " Major, you are to blame for this.
 Your brassard has given me away!".
 The following day, King Albert and Queen Elisabeth visited the Grand Fleet.
 The Queen asked if she could send a picture of her to her namesake ship, the H.M.S.
 Queen Elisabeth.
 The request was granted, and the picture was later permanently placed on the deck with the inscription: H.M.
 Queen Elisabeth to H.M.S.
 "Queen Elizabeth" 9.7.1917.

-The alias "Major Gordon" finds her origin in the following event.
-During a conservation with Princess Marie-José in Hardelot the princess reprimanted Major Gordon on the fact he was calling her rabbit, Marshall Soult, with the name Soult.
+The alias "Major Gordon" finds its origin in the following event.
+During a conservation with Princess Marie-José in Hardelot the princess reprimanded Major Gordon on the fact he was calling her rabbit, Marshall Soult, with the name Soult.
 "Major Gordon," the Princess said, "no wonder my rabbit will not obey you.
 Her name is 'Marshal Soult' and not 'Soult', therefore she does not know you are calling to her; It is just as if I were to speak to you as 'Gordon'; no one would know who I meant: but if I spoke of Major Gordon I would be understood at once because everyone knows who Major Gordon is."